 However, the display resolution is not the 3120 x 1440 pixels that was speculated at the IFA – it is in fact slightly lower, 2992 x 1440 pixels.
 Unfortunately, the Aquos zero has the ugly and larger-than-necessary iPhone-style display notch at the top.
 In fact, the top bezel is so big that it could have easily housed the front-facing camera even without a notch.

 It is yet unclear if the new OLED displays are capable of supporting the 100 Hz refresh rate and integrated digitizer (in-cell) technologies that IGZOs boast.

-The rear camera (only one, unlike the Aquos R2) is again 22.6 megapixels, wide-angle (not specified but probably the same 90°, f/1.9, focal length equivalent to 22 mm, optical image stabilisation, electronic hand-shake correction for video capture, phase-detection auto focus, high-speed-video capable sensor found on the Aquos R2), while the front-facing is 8 MP, wide-angle (90°), f/2.2, focal length equivalent to 23 mm.
+The rear camera (only one, unlike the Aquos R2) is again 22.6 megapixels, wide-angle (90°), f/1.9, focal length equivalent to 22 mm, optical image stabilisation, electronic hand-shake correction for video capture, phase-detection auto focus, high-speed-video capable sensor found on the Aquos R2), while the front-facing is 8 MP, wide-angle (90°), f/2.2, focal length equivalent to 23 mm.
 The selfie camera supports the Face ID owner recognition feature.

 This is the first Aquos phone in a long while to ditch the 3.5 mm phono jack, perhaps for design and weight-saving reasons – and to compensate for the lack thereof, Sharp are offering an adapter with it.

 The Aquos zero is released running Android 9.0.
 The upgrade to Android 10 began rolling out to users on 9th April 2020.
 The last major upgrade, to Android 11, for the Aquos zero came out on 9 June 2021.